ekrengel/introk8s/step_by_step.md

 ## First Deployment

 We will now create our first deployment.
 Create a file `k8s/deployment.yaml`.

 Follow the solutions in `k8s/solutions/deployment.yaml`.
-TODO add description of file here.
+We will now create a resource of kind `deployment`.
+Under spec, we will specify we want to create 3 replicas of our container and that the selector for being considered one of those replicas is matching the label `app: my-first-deployment`.
+Also under spec, we will create the template section where we specify the the label to use and the containers to create.
+We will copy over most of what we created in our `k8s/pod.yaml` file under the template container.

 We will now create our deployment by applying the file.